 You can, but I'd recommend only subbing in whole milk if needed.

 Yes!
-Add 1 tbsp white vinegar or lemon juice to a scant 1 cup whole milk and let it sit for about 5 minutes.
+Add 1 tablespoon white vinegar or lemon juice to a scant 1 cup whole milk and let it sit for about 5 minutes.

 No problem!
-To 2 cups all purpose flour, add 2 tsp baking soda and ½ tsp kosher salt.
+To 2 cups all purpose flour, add 2 teaspoon baking soda and ½ teaspoon kosher salt.

 Sure can.
 Make the batter and bake them through, then store them either at room temp, in the fridge, or the freezer.